Ahab the Arab: Lyrics

-In the song, Arab is pronounced /'eiraeb/ (AY-rab) to rhyme with Ahab.
+In the song, Arab is pronounced /'eiraeb/ (AY-rab).
 The hero of the story is Clyde the camel and Stevens made references to Clyde numerous times throughout his career.

 The song portrays a "sheik of the burning sands" named Ahab.
 He is highly decorated with jewelry, and every night he hops on his camel named Clyde on his way to see Fatima, who is the best dancer in the Sultan's harem.
 Fatima is described with a modified quote from the 1909 hit "I've Got Rings On My Fingers": "with rings on her fingers and bells on her toes and a bone in her nose, ho ho".
 During the ride, Ahab "speaks" (actually, produces ululations that parody the Arabic language) to Clyde.
 A 1969 re-recording adds the advertising catch phrase "Sold, American!" to the end of one chant.
 The phrase was well known from the commercials for radio's popular The Jack Benny Program, sponsored by Lucky Strike cigarettes.
 The program began and ended with two tobacco auctioneers rattling off prices in a rapid-fire similar to Stevens' delivery, ending with "Sold American!"